Remember, design patterns and principles should never be forced! Use them naturally, only if they solve a problem without creating new issues.

 Now it's time for the definition:

-CQS is a principle that separates logic into two categories: commands, which modify, and queries, which read.
-Each should be separated into different entities such as classes, methods/functions, or modules, depending on the language you're using.
+CQS is a principle that separates logic into two categories: update and read.
+Each should be handled by different entities such as classes, methods/functions, or modules, depending on the context and the language you're using.

 The mentioned principle will definitely improve the performance of your code and decrease the risk of bugs caused by read-to-update logic and vice versa.